iga-g/portfolio/README.md

 ## Project status

-Completed responsive.
+Completed and responsive.
 Some visual effect have some problems on Safari browser.
 I try to manage this.